 Radicant Closes its Doors: BLKB Launches Liquidation, What should Clients Do?

-A few weeks after its announced sale, Basellandschaftliche Kantonalbank (BLKB) confirms that no buyer has been found.
+A few weeks after the announcement of its sale, the Basellandschaftliche Kantonalbank (BLKB) confirms that no buyer has been found.
 Radicant officially enters liquidation.
-Accounts remain secure for now, but the Swiss sustainable neo-bank will cease its operations in the coming years.
-We explain what this concretely means for clients.
+Accounts remain secure for now, but the Swiss sustainable neobank will cease its activities in the coming years.
+We take a look at what this concretely means for customers.

 The Intention to Sell Radicant

-In late September 2025, BLKB had announced its intention to withdraw from the Radicant project, its digital subsidiary with an ecological focus.
-The objective was clear: to find a buyer capable of continuing the neo-bank’s sustainable mission.
+At the end of September 2025, BLKB had announced its intention to withdraw from the Radicant project, its eco-oriented digital subsidiary.
+The objective was clear: to find a buyer capable of continuing the neobank’s sustainable mission.

 We already discussed this in our first article Radicant for sale: BLKB withdraws, what future for clients?